10 Facts about the Family Research Council

 Southern Poverty Law Center Classified FRC As An Anti-Gay Hate Group.
 Talking Points Memo reported: “The Family Research Council is perhaps the most prominent voice in conservative social politics and the hosts of an annual rite of passage for many Republicans who hope to run for president.
 And now, FRC is on the same Southern Poverty Law Center list of hate groups as the Ku Klux Klan.
 The SPLC gave the Family Research Council the designation due to anti-gay speech from its leaders, which the SPLC says includes calls for gay men and lesbians to be imprisoned.
 Labeling the Family Research Council a hate group puts one of Washington's most powerful social issues advocates into the company of groups like the Nation of Islam and the now mostly defunct Aryan Nations in the eyes of the SPLC, which tracks 932 active hate groups in the U.S.” [Talking Points Memo, 11/24/10]

 Southern Poverty Law Center Cited FRC’s False Claims Based On “Junk Science” As Reason For Hate Group Designation.
 According to their website, “The Family Research Council (FRC) bills itself as ‘the leading voice for the family in our nation’s halls of power,’ but its real specialty is defaming gays and lesbians.
-The FRC often makes false claims about the LGBT community based on discredited research and junk science.
+The FRC often makes false claims about the LGBTQ community based on discredited research and junk science.
 The intention is to denigrate LGBT people in its battles against same-sex marriage, hate crimes laws, anti-bullying programs and the repeal of the military’s ‘Don’t Ask, Don’t Tell’ policy.
-To make the case that the LGBT community is a threat to American society, the FRC employs a number of ‘policy experts’ whose ‘research’ has allowed the FRC to be extremely active politically in shaping public debate.
+To make the case that the LGBTQ community is a threat to American society, the FRC employs a number of ‘policy experts’ whose ‘research’ has allowed the FRC to be extremely active politically in shaping public debate.
 Its research fellows and leaders often testify before Congress and appear in the mainstream media.
 It also works at the grassroots level, conducting outreach to pastors in an effort to ‘transform the culture.’”
 [Southern Poverty Law Center, Accessed 9/3/14]